 Do we need to prove that individuals within a species have significant differences?
 Like analyze each individual against the others within a species and try to relate differences to LAI, leaf biomass, DBH, etc?

-The use of automatic rain gauges allow us to compare intensity to interception, throughfall, stemflow, etc.
+The use of automatic rain gauges allow us to compare intensity to interception, throughfall, stemflow, etc on a seasonal basis.

 Data was collected throughout the year.
 We can observe conclusions based on the differences in canopy density and climate over the study period, and draw conclusions on the seasonal behavior of our trees in our climate.